 South Island West Coast Drive on the Map

-The map shows our South Island West Coast driving itinerary, 5 hours of driving without stops which I of course don’t recommend.
+The map shows our South Island West Coast driving itinerary, 5 hours of driving without stops – which I, of course, don’t recommend.
 You will want to stop, often.

 Punakaiki Pancake Rocks

-South Island West Coast drive: pancake rocks
+The South Island West Coast drive: Punakaiki pancake rocks

-Pancakes and the ocean
+Pancakes and a cave in the Pacific Ocean

 Petrified pancakes of Punakaiki

-But look at these layered limestones, Paparoa National Park pancake rocks!
 To view the small photos in a bigger size, click on them.

-Pancake rocks and rainforest
+Pancake rocks and a piece of rainforest

 Truman Track Rainforest Walk